Sociological imagination: Other theories

 Herbert Blumer, in his work Symbolic Interactionism: Perspective and Method, developed the idea of a non-standard look at the world, which helps social scientists understand and analyze the study area.

 One can see the empirical world only through some scheme or image of it.
 The entire act of scientific study is oriented and shaped by the underlying picture of the empirical world that is used.
 This picture sets the selection and formulation of problems, the determination of what are data, the means to be used in getting the data, the kinds of relations sought between data, and the forms in which propositions are cast.
 In view of this fundamental and pervasive effect wielded on the entire act of scientific inquiry by the initiating picture of the empirical world, it is ridiculous to ignore this picture.
 The underlying picture of the world is always capable of identification in the form of a set of premises.
 These premises are constituted by the nature given either explicitly or implicitly to the key objects that comprise the picture.
 The unavoidable task of genuine methodological treatment is to identify and assess these premises.

 Howard S. Becker, being a disciple of Blumer, continued to develop his idea of a particular look at the objects under study, and in 1998 wrote the book Tricks of the Trade: How to Think about Your Research While You're Doing It, wherein he gives a list of recommendations that may be useful in conducting sociological research.
 His main idea is to create a comprehensive picture of the object, phenomenon, or social group being studied.
 To this end, he proposes to pay particular attention to statistical and historical knowledge before conducting research; to use critical thinking, trying to create a universal picture of the world; and to make the result of the research understandable and acceptable for everyone.

 Sociological perspective

 The related term "sociological perspective" was coined by Peter L. Berger, describing it as seeing "the general in the particular," and as helping sociologists realize general patterns in the behavior of specific individuals.
 One can think of the sociological perspective as one's own personal choice and how society plays a role in shaping individuals' lives.

-Role of social media

-The sociological imagination—the capacity to comprehend the wider social structures and processes that shape individual experiences—has emerged as a potent factor in influencing social media.
-Social media platforms provide a huge arena for people to communicate, express their thoughts, and organize for social change.
-They have made it easier for online communities to emerge around common identities, experiences, and interests, extending social networks beyond physical borders.

-Additionally, social media platforms provide a venue for sharing the news, allowing users to access other viewpoints and contest prevailing narratives.
-But social media also has drawbacks, such as the spread of false information, the development of echo chambers, and the diminution of privacy.